Victor2266/User-Intake-Automation/README.md

 # User-Intake-Automation
 This is a Google App Script Web App designed to automate the workflow of adding new employees to a google workspace, creating company emails for each of them, and sending them email verifications.

-Their data is added to a Google Sheet after they fill out a Google Form and this Web App reads all the data from that sheet.
+The employee data is added to a Google Sheet after they fill out a Google Form and this Web App works by reading the data from that sheet.

 <h2>Admin dashboard</h2>